 Dutch Processed Cocoa Powder: I highly recommend using a high-quality dutch processed cocoa powder in this recipe for Vegan Gluten Free Chocolate Cake.
 Dutch-processed cocoa produces richer, fudgier flavors.
 My go-to brands are Cacao Barry Extra Brute and Valrhona Pure Cocoa Powder.
 If you are looking for a better price point product I recommend Hershey’s Dutched Cocoa, Special Dark, 100% Cacao.
 Be aware if you use Natural Cocoa Powder in this recipe, the cake may be dry and lighter in color.

-Chocolate Instant Pudding Mix: It’s no secret that I love adding pudding mixes to my cakes and bakes.
+Chocolate Instant Pudding Mix: It's no secret that I love adding pudding mixes to my cakes and bakes.
 Adding instant chocolate pudding mix to this chocolate cake increases the chocolate flavor but also keeps the cake moist.
-Jell-o Instant Chocolate Pudding and Cook & Serve can both be used in this recipe.
+You can use Jell-o Instant Chocolate Pudding or Cook & Serve in this recipe.
 If you choose to omit this ingredient, please replace it with 25 grams of additional gluten-free flour.